 When to Stick with Spa Pedicures

-If someone’s feet are in good shape, a spa pedicure does the trick.
+A spa pedicure works fine for routine upkeep when nails grow evenly and heels stay smooth for 3+ weeks after moisturizing.
+Once you see yellowing nails, numb spots, or cracks that won’t heal in 10 days, it’s time to switch to medical.
 It keeps toes looking fresh without needing a clinical deep-dive.
 Those without health concerns can skip the medical route.
 A spa pedicure vs medical pedicure is the simpler pick for routine care.
 It’s all about a quick refresh, no fuss.

 At-Home Foot Care Between Pedicures